 In the interest of security and safety, it is essential that students identify themselves at the request of any staff member.
-When any staff member requests that a student accompany him/her to a school office, the student must cooperate.
-Student ID's are required to ride the busses to and from school.
+When a staff member requests that a student accompany them to a school office, the student must cooperate.
+Student ID's are required to ride the buses to and from school.
 However, a student may be required to present their SOTA ID when asked by a RCSD employee.
+Please report missing or stolen IDs immediately to the Project Administrator.
+Your RCSD ID may be used only during regular school hours.
+ALL FACULTY, STUDENTS AND STAFF MUST WEAR THEIR SOTA ID AT ALL TIMES.

-Teachers, Please Note: Please lock the door when leaving any classroom.
+When class is in session, please keep all doors unlocked.
+When leaving any classroom, please lock the classroom.
 Make sure windows are closed and locked at the end of the day; secure all personal belongings at all times.
-NEVER leave keys, purses, wallets, or valuables unattended!
-Please wear your RCSD ID with you at all times when you are in the building.
-Please report any missing or stolen ID's immediately to Senior School Secretary.
-Your RCSD ID's may be used only during regular school hours.
+NEVER leave keys, purses, wallets, cell phones or valuables unattended!